Oklahoma bill aims to ensure death row inmate sentences are correct

-OKLAHOMA – (KFOR) — A new Oklahoma bill could help make sure death row inmates’ sentences are correct.
+OKLAHOMA CITY (KFOR) — A new Oklahoma bill could help make sure death row inmates’ sentences are correct.

 “This is not to do away with the death penalty, this is to make sure we got it right,” said Representative Justin Humphrey.
 The Republican from Lane added, “If I have four aces in a card game, I’m never going to be bashful about showing my four aces and if we’re going to execute people, that’s the kind of hand we have to have.”